comit-network/RFCs/RFC-001-BAM.md

 The shape depends on the `type` of the `ERROR` frame.

 ##### Possible error types

+This RFC introduces the following ERROR frame types.
+Future RFCs MAY extend this list with new error types.

 | type | details |
 |---|---|